 This knowledge will help legitimize you as a trustworthy, respected source among new customers and patients, and it will also earn you the respect of anyone well-versed in the cannabis realm.

-Nail the customer service basics
+Follow the rules of customer service

-Don’t be rude, and don’t make assumptions about your customers, whether it’s about how much money they’re willing to throw down or about how they plan to consume their products.
+Don’t be rude, and don’t make assumptions about your customers, whether it’s about how much money they have to spend or how they plan to consume their products.